ConficturaStudios/seed-engine/README.md

 - [stb](https://github.com/nothings/stb)

 All external dependencies are either included with source, or are linked as a git submodule.
 GLAD has been configured for C/C++ OpenGL (gl Version 4.6) Core with no extensions.
 To change this configuration locally, a new set of source files can be created from the [GLAD webservice](https://glad.dav1d.de/).

+<sub name="DependencyNote1">[1] - ASSIMP is currently added as a submodule, but no implementation has been created due to concerns about the library size and dependencies.
+Other options for 3D model handling are currently being evaluated.</sub>

 ## Contact Information